sivakornchong/fd_widerface_yolov8/README.md

 ### Potential Improvement
 - Improve variability within the dataset used for training both models.
   - For classification model specifically, data preprocessing could be done to rotate the faces around and improve the accuracy upon deploymnent.
+  - Train with more epochs for detection model.
 - Model quantization to reduce model sizes for deployment on smaller devices (phones).